2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### Network effects and the future of money

 The power of **network effects** is crucial to understanding Bitcoin's dominance.
 As more people use Bitcoin, its utility increases, making it more valuable and reinforcing its position as the dominant cryptocurrency.
 This trend mirrors the adoption of TCP/IP during the early days of the Internet.
 Once a network achieves critical mass, it becomes nearly impossible for competitors to displace it without offering a dramatically better alternative.
-Bitcoin maximalists argue that no altcoin has offered improvements significant enough to challenge Bitcoin’s dominance:contentReference[oaicite:6]{index=6}:contentReference[oaicite:7]{index=7}.
+Bitcoin maximalists argue that no altcoin has offered improvements significant enough to challenge Bitcoin’s dominance.

 ### Philosophical underpinnings

 Maximalists also emphasize the **philosophical purity** of Bitcoin’s creation.
 Bitcoin was launched without any pre-mined tokens or initial coin offerings (ICOs), meaning that its creator, Satoshi Nakamoto, had no financial incentive other than building a decentralized monetary system.
-In contrast, many altcoins are usually launched with pre-mines or ICOs, enriching their founders and early investors, which corrupts the purpose of a decentralized currency, as maximalists argue.:contentReference[oaicite:8]{index=8}:contentReference[oaicite:9]{index=9}.
+In contrast, many altcoins are usually launched with pre-mines or ICOs, enriching their founders and early investors, which corrupts the purpose of a decentralized currency, as maximalists argue.

 ![Image](assets/5/3.webp)

 ### Conclusion: Why Bitcoin alone matters

 Bitcoin Maximalism is based on the belief that Bitcoin, with its decentralized, immutable, and scarce nature, is the only cryptocurrency capable of truly revolutionizing the global financial system.
 According to maximalists, other cryptocurrencies distract from the Bitcoin mission by creating confusion and diluting the principles of sound, decentralized money.
-For maximalists, Bitcoin is not just the best cryptocurrency — it is the only one that matters:contentReference[oaicite:10]{index=10}.
+For maximalists, Bitcoin is not just the best cryptocurrency — it is the only one that matters.

 ## Bitcoin Criticisms
 <chapterId>d7b07f7e-c11a-4df0-95a2-b01a9af59203</chapterId>